QuickLava/lavaSawndPortingUtility/README.md

 # Using this Program to Port Soundbanks for Use With BrawlEX/P+EX Characters
 ## Pre-built Soundbanks
-If you intend to use a vanilla Brawl character's soundbank, you actually don't need to use this program at all!
+If you intend to base your clone's soundbank off of a vanilla Brawl character's, you actually don't need to use this program at all!
 They've all been ported ahead of time, and can be found [here](https://drive.google.com/drive/folders/1Cb-1fEHXq6LIsUFkfyqixGgCxMRnP_PR).
-Simply grab the appropriate .zip for your desire character's soundbank, and continue with following the guide from Step 9.
+Simply grab the appropriate .zip for your desire character's soundbank, and follow the instructions below, starting at Step 3.

 ## Necessary Materials
 - [The latest release](https://github.com/QuickLava/lavaSawndPortingUtility/releases) of this program.